bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 foo.bar.v1testfoo
 ```

 One of the core promises of Protobuf API development is to never have breaking changes in your APIs, and Buf helps enforce this through the [breaking change detector](../../../breaking/overview/).
 There are scenarios, however, where you do want to properly version your API.
 Instead of making changes, the proper method to do so is to make a completely new Protobuf package that's a copy of your existing Protobuf package, serve both packages server-side, and manually migrate your callers.
-This rule enforces that all packages have a version attached so that it's clear when a package represents a new version.A common idiom is to use alpha and beta packages for packages that are still in development and can have breaking changes.
+This rule enforces that all packages have a version attached so that it's clear when a package represents a new version.

+A common idiom is to use alpha and beta packages for packages that are still in development and can have breaking changes.
 You can [configure the breaking change detector](../../../breaking/overview/#defaults-and-configuration) to ignore breaking changes in files for these packages with the `ignore_unstable_packages` option:

 ::: info buf.yaml